4 Common Reasons for Rhinoplasty

 It’s estimated that nearly 80% of all people have some form of a deviated septum (narrowing of the nasal passage).
 In some cases, the nasal passage is so narrow that it causes a significant breathing problem.
 Additionally, other deformities such as nasal polyps, turbinate dysfunction, or collapsed nostrils can restrict normal breathing.

-Septoplasty can be performed to enlarge and correct the nasal airways.
-During a septoplasty procedure, your surgeon will attempt to straighten the cartilage and bone that have led to the deviation of the septum.
-Depending on the extent of the procedure, internal splints or (rarely) soft packing material may need to be inserted into the nose to stabilize the septum as it heals.
+Functional rhinoplasty with septoplasty can be performed to enlarge and correct the nasal airways.
+During the procedure, your surgeon will work to straighten and support the cartilages and bones that have led to your obstruction.
+Depending on the extent of the procedure, internal splints may be needed to stabilize the septum as it heals.
+No packing is needed inside the nose after today’s functional rhinoplasty with septoplasty.